dennisb1239/Coursera_Capstone/README.md

 In order to be able to answer this question, data was gathered mainly from the eurostat database, which offers publicly available data on various topics related to the EU [(https://ec.europa.eu/eurostat/data/database)](https://ec.europa.eu/eurostat/data/database).

 The following parameters were identified to be relevant for the project scope:
-- The percentage of country inhabitants with an education level of 5-8 acc. the International Standard Classification of Education (ISCED) (2018)
+- The percentage of country inhabitants with an education level of 5-8 (tertiary education) acc. the International Standard Classification of Education (ISCED) (2018)
 - The labor costs in the respective country [€] (2018)
 - The average monthly rent in the candidate city [€/m^2] (2018)
 - Consumer prices acc. to the Harmonized Index of Consumer Prices (HICP) (2018)